 The Regatta's spa and fitness center are operated by the Canyon Ranch SpaClub, the same company that owns the famous Canyon Ranch Health Resorts in Arizona, Massachusetts, and Florida.

 Although most travelers love their cruise experience on the Regatta, it would not be a good choice for those who expect Las Vegas-style entertainment and onboard activities like rock climbing, bowling, or ice skating.
-The casino has slots, roulette, and card game tables, but lacks a craps table.
+Additionally, while the onboard casino has slots, roulette, and card game tables, it lacks a craps table.

-Evening entertainment is held in the Regatta show lounge.
-The ship does not have an onboard song and dance troupe.
-The Regatta Lounge stage and venue is relatively small, and the entertainment is more cabaret style.
-Cruises often feature musicians, magicians, comedians, impressionists, and vocalists.
-The entertainment was good, but not comparable to that seen on large ships.
-However, the Regatta Lounge is usually packed for every show, which indicates that most people enjoyed what they saw and wanted more.
-One small problem is that the lounge floor is flat, so it can be difficult to see the entertainment if sitting in the back.
+Evening entertainment is held in the Regatta show lounge, which is a relatively small venue with a small stage.
+The entertainment on board is more cabaret style, often featuring musicians, magicians, comedians, impressionists, and vocalists.
+However, the Regatta Lounge is usually packed for every show, which indicates that most people enjoy what they see.
+One small problem is that the lounge floor is flat—it can be difficult to see the entertainment if sitting in the back.
 However, three large screens are used to augment the shows.

-The Regatta has a computer center, Oceania @ Sea, where passengers can check their email or surf the Internet for a fee.
-Computer classes on fixing and organizing digital photos and basic computer skills were well-attended.
+The Regatta also has a computer center, Oceania @ Sea, where passengers can check their email or surf the Internet for a fee.
+Computer classes on fixing and organizing digital photos and basic computer skills are usually well-attended.
 WiFi is available ship-wide, even in the cabins.
-However, the WiFi speed was much slower than on the computers hard-wired in Oceania @ Sea.
+However, the WiFi speed is much slower than on the computers hard-wired in Oceania @ Sea.